lpn-plant/lpntpm-docs/docs/rpi_connection.md

 ![puTTY](images/putty2.png)

-After that open the serial port and plug the power supply to your RPi.
+After that open the serial port and plug the power supply into your RPi.
 Now you will work in the terminal.

 * Log into Raspberry Pi.
 The default login is: **pi** and password: